 Temperatures are hot and energy bills are high.
 It’s summer time in the restaurant industry, and as a small business owner, it can seem impossible to keep everyone and everything cold.
 From A/C to refrigerators to ice machines, everything in both your back and front of house is running at full blast, and not doing so could mean losing business.
 But don’t fret.
 Here are a few creative steps to increase cost savings and perhaps even boost business during the summer swelter.

 Lighting is everything.
 Having the right lighting in your restaurant sets the tone for your guests and the ambience for the entire space, but it also can mean spending a pretty penny on just the right bulbs.
-Incandescent bulbs run hot – in fact, 90% of the energy they put out is heat – and depending on where and how many you’re using, they could be running up both your electric bill and you’re A/C bill, trying to cancel out the heat they’re putting out.
+Incandescent bulbs run hot – in fact, 90% of the energy they put out is heat – and depending on where and how many you’re using, they could be running up both your electric bill and your A/C bill, trying to cancel out the heat they’re putting out.
 CFLs are a good first step, but particularly in the summer, it’s time you take the leap to the latest innovation – LEDs.
 LEDs run cold and use only a tiny fraction of the power needed for other bulbs.
 It’s a win-win.
 And they’ve advanced considerably in the past couple years, with Soft White and Warm White options, as well as specialty bulb sizes and colors.
 From the smallest decorative bar lights to the largest overhead ceiling lights, it’s time to swap out for LEDs and stop living in the Dark Ages.

 Raw is the new brussel sprouts.
 Kitchens are hot, especially in the summer.
 Your kitchen staff and your wallet will thank you if you simply switch-up your menu during the hotter months.
 And there’s no better time to do it than now, when raw foods are the latest fad.
 Roasted brussel sprouts are so last year.
 Now, it’s raw brussel sprout salad, zucchini noodles, gazpacho, heirloom tomato salads – basically, if it’s uncooked and all natural with a twist of creativity, it’ll save energy and likely be a trendy sensation.
 Who knows, you might find your next hit dish.
 At the very least, you’ll cut down on cooling that kitchen.